o1lo01ol1o/mcp-haskell/README.md

 - Compiler error and warning reporting
 - Process management with graceful shutdown
 - Comprehensive filtering and message formatting (`output` + `lines` are returned)
+- Default `cabal repl` invocations use a per-project `--builddir` under `.mcp-cache/cabal-build/` to avoid `dist-newstyle` races when multiple sessions run concurrently in a monorepo

 **Available MCP Tools:**
 - `ghcid-start` – Start a new ghcid process for a project (automatically runs `cabal repl <package>` based on the supplied `.cabal` file or directory; override via `options.command` if you need something custom, or pass `component` to target a specific Cabal component)